Cyber-Labs/cp-roadmap/docs/roadmap/programming-techniques/dynamic-programming-tutorials.md

 ## Additional Resources

+1. You can also learn from Digit DP, a technique used to solve problems from [this article](https://www.hackerrank.com/topics/digit-dp)

+2. You can also go through this [hackerrank article](https://www.hackerrank.com/topics/dynamic-programming) for many standard DP problems.

-1. A great lecture series of MIT for some standard problems of dynamic programming :
+3. A great lecture series of MIT for some standard problems of dynamic programming :

   [Lecture 1 - Fibonacci and shortest paths](https://www.youtube.com/watch?v=OQ5jsbhAv_M&index=1&list=PLfMspJ0TLR5HRFu2kLh3U4mvStMO8QURm)